 Instead of a 0% balance transfer offer with a 3% balance transfer fee, there are some cards that offer unusually low rates on balance transfers, and no balance transfer fee.
 For example, the PenFed Promise offered by the Pentagon Federal Credit Union features a 7.49% APR on balance transfers for 36 months, with no balance transfer fee.
-In addition, the Barclaycard Ring offer a standard APR of 8% that applies to balance transfers, with no balance transfer fee.
+In addition, the Barclaycard Ring offer an APR of 14.24% Variable that applies to balance transfers, with no balance transfer fee.

 These low-APR balance transfer offers can make sense to cardholders who might not want one of the more limited time offers, or those who may pay off their balance within a few months, and can save money by avoiding the customary 3% balance transfer fees.

 Many credit cards offer a range of standard interest rates that varies based on the applicant’s creditworthiness at the time the account was opened.
 However, a cardholder’s credit may have improved since then, and the cardholder may be paying a higher rate than what he or she may now qualify for.
 Thankfully, the solution may be as simple as contacting the card issuer to request a lower rate.
 At that time, the card issuer may re-examine your credit and approve you for a lower interest rate.
 (You can see where your credit scores stand for free every 14 days on Credit.com.)

 5. Talk to your card issuer.